MicrosoftCloudEssentials-LearningHub/Fabric-Date-Hierarchy-Accelerator/README.md

 1. Prepare Your Workspace: Install [prerequisites](#prerequisites), and clone this repository.
 2. Ensure you have access to your [Microsoft Fabric workspace](https://app.fabric.microsoft.com/).

-Option 1:
-3. Generate a Dynamic Date Table: we can create a flexible, reusable date table in your Microsoft Fabric workspace that supports time intelligence in Power BI reports (like YTD, MTD, fiscal periods, etc.).
+3. Option 1: We can create a flexible, [reusable date table](#generate-a-dynamic-date-table-option-1) in your Microsoft Fabric workspace that supports time intelligence in Power BI reports (like YTD, MTD, fiscal periods, etc.).

-### Generate a Dynamic Date Table
+### Generate a Dynamic Date Table (Option 1)

 > [!NOTE]
 > The script is parameterized, meaning you can customize.
 You’ll usually see these as variables at the top of the script.
 Modify them as needed for your organization. <br/>